~~~~ Act I ~~~~

 “So, it’s a shiny asteroid.”

 “Not.
 An.
 Asteroid.
 Don’t you have something to do?”
 Jose Soares asked, turning in her seat to give the ship’s junior engineer the stink-eye.
-She was not a pretty woman, nor slight as fashion favored, but her eyes could enchant.
-When she was angry, they almost seemed to shine.
+She was not a pretty woman, nor slight as fashion favoured, but her eyes could enchant.
+When she was angry they almost seemed to shine.

 “Well, I would,” Pedro Silva explained, “if you would find something to salvage.”

 Pedro was tall and broad in the chest.
 He had to stoop to be on the bridge.
 He always seemed to be smiling, even when he was angry, which often diffused situations before he knew they needed diffusing.
 He also hated confrontation, so after his poke at the ship’s spotter, he beat a hasty retreat from the bridge.